Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 #### External cache using plasma

 External cache strategy is implemented based on arrow/plasma library.
 For performance reason, we recommend using numa-patched spark 2.4.4.
-To use this strategy, follow [prerequisites](#prerequisites-1) to set up PMem hardware.
-Then install arrow rpm package which includes plasma library and executable file, copy arrow-plasma.jar to your ***SPARK_HOME/jars*** directory.
-Refer to below configurations to apply external cache strategy and start plasma service on each node and start your workload.
-(Currently web UI cannot display accurately, this is a known [issue](https://github.com/Intel-bigdata/OAP/issues/1579))

 To use this strategy, follow [prerequisites](#prerequisites-1) to set up PMem hardware.